Cooper-Pair Condensates with Non-Classical Long-Range Order on Quantum Devices: Conclusions

 An aspirational goal of quantum computing is to achieve a quantum advantage over traditional classical computing for the solution of a significant problem.
 One such area of chemistry and physics, which traces back to the original proposal of Feynman \cite{feynman_1982}, is the simulation of molecules on quantum computers.
 The construction of the wave function on a classical computer scales exponentially in the number of orbital-based configurations.
 In principle, the quantum computer offers the possibility of preparing and measuring quantum states with non-exponential scaling.
-This possibility depends on the complexity of the necessary state preparation.
 In the present case, the extreme AGP wave function is a product state composed of a product of extreme geminals (or Bell states).
 Consequently, the maximum degree of non-classical long-range order, at least as measured by the largest eigenvalue of the 2-RDM, can be achieved with polynomial cost on both classical and quantum computers.
-The extreme AGP states, nonetheless, provide an intriguing reference for the exploration of more complicated superconducting states with large eigenvalues that cannot be easily expressed as product-state wave functions.
-From this perspective, the present work of preparing and measuring superconducting states from Cooper pairs of qubits on a quantum computer provides an initial step towards preparing more complicated condensates of Cooper pairs---with potential future applications to the study of both superconducting materials and quantum simulation.
+The extreme AGP states, nonetheless, provide an intriguing reference for the exploration of more complicated states demonstrating large ODLRO (i.e., demonstrating large eigenvalues) that cannot be easily expressed as product-state wave functions.
+From this perspective, the present work of preparing and measuring superconducting-like states from Cooper pairs of qubits on a quantum computer provides an initial step towards investigating more complicated condensates of Cooper pairs---with potential future applications to the study of both superconducting materials and simulation.

-{\bf Supplemental Material:} The Supplemental Material (SM) contains the quantum algorithm for state preparation, a description of noise on near-term quantum devices, device data on the quantum computers, additional tomography data, tomography protocol for the two-particle reduced density matrix, additional large eigenvalue data, and experimental quantum device specifications.